justinribeiro/blog-pwa/hugo/content/chronicle/2019-10-02-wsl-and-chrome-headless-karma.md

 ---
 title: "Workaround for Karma and Chrome headless on Windows Subsystem for Linux, ala WSL"
-description: "A quick workaround for running tests when Chrome doesn't want to play nice inside WSL."
+description: "A quick workaround for running tests when Chrome do not want to play nice inside WSL."
 date: 2019-10-02T15:26:00-07:00
 tags:
 - Web